Paškal Buconjić: Administrative organisation

 In 1892, the Franciscan Custody of Herzegovina was elevated to a province.
-After Begić was elected Provincial in 1898, he tried to broker any deal he could, rather than to hold the insecure status quo.
+After Begić was elected Provincial in 1898, he tried to broker any deal he could rather than hold the insecure status quo.
 Buconjić was supposed to visit Rome after Easter in 1899, which Begić saw as an opportunity to resolve the issue of parishes.
-Custos Rafael Radoš was supposed to join Buconjić in Rome but he died in March 1899.
-In April that year, Begić wrote to the General of the Order to represent the Franciscan Province in Herzegovina.
+Custos Rafael Radoš was supposed to join Buconjić in Rome, but died in March 1899.
+Begić wrote to the General of the Order in April that year to represent the Franciscan Province in Herzegovina.
 Buconjić discussed the issue with Begić; both men wanted to preserve the strong Franciscan presence in the Diocese of Mostar-Duvno.
-Buconjić proposed 25 parishes should belong to the Franciscans while 12 would be at the bishop's disposal.
+Buconjić proposed that 25 parishes should belong to the Franciscans while 12 would be at the bishop's disposal.
 Buconjić also proposed the establishment of 12 additional parishes that would be at the bishop's disposal.

 Pope Leo XIII confirmed the Decisia on 17 July 1899; 14 parishes were designated to the diocesan clergy while others were left to the Franciscans.
 Buconjić postponed the publication of the pope's decision until 1908; both Buconjić and the Franciscans were unsatisfied with the decision.
-The beginning of this publication states; "We considered it adequate to present before the eyes of the priests of our dioceses, and especially to the young ones, the copies of the solemn Decisia in relation to the parishes established or those ought to be established.
-This Decisia must remain solid and constant to avoid any dissent or changeability of wishes."
-He asked the pope for permission to trust certain dioceses to the Franciscans because he lacked the diocesan priests.
+The beginning of this publication states, "We considered it adequate to present before the eyes of the priests of our dioceses, and especially to the young ones, the copies of the solemn Decisia about the parishes established or those ought to be established.
+This Decisia must remain solid and constant to avoid dissent or changeability of wishes."
+He asked the pope for permission to entrust certain dioceses to the Franciscans because he lacked the diocesan priests.
 With time, however, the Deceisa remained neither solid nor constant, and "the dissent and changeability of wishes" were not avoided.
 The will of Buconjić about the division of the parishes was not respected.